 What Causes Neck Pain?

-Neck pain or a stiff neck are extremely common can affect your life in so many different ways.
-Whether it be sharp neck pain, dull muscular aches, headache, or an inability to fully move your head, a sore neck can be very frustrating yet it’s simple to fix in the majority of cases.
+Neck pain or a stiff neck are widespread can affect your life in so many different ways.
+Whether it be sharp neck pain, dull muscular aches, headache, or an inability to move your head entirely, a stiff or sore neck can be very frustrating.
+Yet, it’s usually simple to fix in the majority of cases.

 There are many causes of neck pain.
-It is important to make an accurate diagnosis of the cause of your neck pain so that appropriate treatment can be directed at the cause.
+It is crucial to make an accurate diagnosis of the cause of your neck pain so that your physiotherapist can direct appropriate treatment at the reason.
 Please consult your physiotherapist or doctor for the most accurate diagnosis and best treatment for your neck pain.

 Neck Joints and Muscles